El Bocho: Career

-Spanish-born El Bocho, formally lived in Frankfurt, is a former illustrator and typographer, who has published his works in numerous newspapers, including Frankfurter Allgemeine, he now currently works as a graffiti artist, depicting many styles from the macabre to the romantic with giant cut-outs and installations, some up to 20 ft tall, which he hangs on Berlin's walls at night.
+El Bocho started graffiti in 1997.
+Spanish-born El Bocho, formally lived in Frankfurt, is a former illustrator and typographer, who has published his works in numerous newspapers, including Frankfurter Allgemeine, he now currently works as a graffiti artist, depicting many styles from the macabre to the romantic with giant wheatpasted cut-outs, stencils, and installations, some up to 20 ft tall, which he hangs on Berlin's walls at night.

-Aside from using canvas he has recently started working with tiles.
-His newest experiment involves exposing poster paper to sunlight and precipitation, then adding color, before leaving it outside again to mesh with the natural surroundings.

-El Bocho always uses the same characters as stylistic elements.
-He works with the four figures Little Lucy, Kalle and Bernd, Tina Berlina and Citizen.
+In 2003, El Bocho created a signature character, the Little Lucy doll, based on a 1970s Czech TV series, Lucy—Streets bugaboo.
 In 2003, El Bocho created a signature symbol, the Little Lucy doll, based on a 1970s Czech TV series, Lucy—Streets bugaboo.
-Lucy maltreats her cat, but the cat survives all the murder attempts.
-He developed this variant of the series himself.
-It bears witness to his black humour.
+In El Bocho's art, Lucy maltreats her cat but the cat survives all the murder attempts.
+El Bocho also creates portraits of women he calls “Citizens” using the same stylistic elements to make them recognisable.

 In July 2009, El Bocho made eco-friendly bags.